Skip to content

 How often it should be inspected?

-How often it should the air filters and system components be replaced?
+How often it should the air filters be replaced?

 Standard protocol is to replace air filters every 12 months.
 However, we utilize a “Condition-Based” approach for extreme environments—checking for restrictions, leaks, contamination, and overall condition, not just replacing based on hours.
 In dusty regions like Texas or the Southwest, filters may reach maximum differential pressure in less than 12 months.
 In humid Coastal Zones, moisture can swell the paper media, necessitating earlier replacement to prevent airflow starvation.